 Male and Female Antelope Headdresses (Ci wara) (Bamana peoples)

-Headdress: Male Antelope (Ci Wara), 19th–20th century Mali, Bamako region, Bamana, wood, metal bands, 71.1 cm high (The Metropolitan Museum of Art)
+Headdress: Male Antelope (Ci Wara), 19th–early 20th century (Bamana peoples, Bamako region, Mali), wood, metal, thread, dyes, 90.7 x 40 x 8.5 cm (The Metropolitan Museum of Art, New York)

 Pairs of carved wooden headdresses in the form of antelopes, like these examples, refer to the mythic culture hero Ci Wara, a divine force conceived of as half man and half antelope.
 Bamana oral traditions credit Ci Wara with introducing to humanity agricultural methods and an understanding of earth, animals, and plants.
-In the nineteenth and early twentieth centuries, Ci Wara was invoked and honored by members of a men’s agricultural association, also called ci wara, in village-wide performances that celebrated the skills of successful farmers.
+In the 19th and early 20th centuries, Ci Wara was invoked and honored by members of a men’s agricultural association, also called ci wara, in village-wide performances that celebrated the skills of successful farmers.
 These performances featured a pair of dancers wearing sculpted headdresses, one representing a male antelope and the other a female.
 They held sticks in their hands to paw the earth just as the mythic Ci Wara did when he first taught men to plant seeds.

 In performance, the paired dancers symbolize the union between men and women, essential for the continuity of the community.
 The formal features of the headdress also reference elements of nature necessary to sustain life.
 The male serves as a metaphor for the sun, while the female is associated with the earth.
 The long strands of raffia fibers attached to the headdress, concealing the dancer, are likened to streams of water.

-Headdress (Ci Wara): Female Antelope, 19th–20th century Mali, Bamako region, Bamana, wood, metal bands, 71.2 cm high (The Metropolitan Museum of Art)
+Headdress: Female Antelope (Ci Wara), 19th–early 20th century (Bamana peoples, Bamako region, Mali), wood, metal bands, 71.2 x 30.8 x 5.4 cm (The Metropolitan Museum of Art, New York)

-Headdress: Female Antelope (Ci Wara), 19th–20th century Mali, Bamako region, Bamana, wood, metal bands, 71.2 cm high (The Metropolitan Museum of Art)
+Headdress: Female Antelope (Ci Wara), 19th–early 20th century (Bamana peoples, Bamako region, Mali), wood, metal bands, 71.2 x 30.8 x 5.4 cm (The Metropolitan Museum of Art, New York)

 Although ci wara headdresses are generally described as representing antelopes, they incorporate features of other animals, including aardvarks and pangolins.
 These animals are selected for their symbolic value.
 In this pair, the horns and long, arched neck represent the antelope, associated with grace and strength.
 The head with a long, pointed nose and the low-slung body are features of the aardvark, admired for its determination in digging.
 The sculpted headdress is attached to a basketry skullcap (now missing on these examples) and secured on top of the dancer’s head with a cotton strip.
 The dancer’s face would be covered by a semitransparent cloth, and a costume of darkened raffia fiber would cloak the dancer’s body.